appbaseio/reactivesearch/content/docs/reactivesearch/v3/range/rangeinput.md

     > Note:
     >
-    > If you're using Reactivesearch version >= `3.3.7`, `beforeValueChange` can also be defined as a synchronous function. `value` is updated by default, unless you just have to throw an `Error` to reject the update.
+    > If you're using Reactivesearch version >= `3.3.7`, `beforeValueChange` can also be defined as a synchronous function. `value` is updated by default, unless you throw an `Error` to reject the update.
 For example:

     ```js
     beforeValueChange = value => {